-Dads who participate in our program look for assistance in the areas of employment and economic stability.
-A service we offer includes strategies and resources that can help them gain new employment skills, find better jobs, and improve their overall financial situation.
+Dads who participate in our program look for assistance in the areas of employment and skills development.
+A service we offer includes strategies and resources that can help participants gain new employment skills, obtain the jobs they desire, and improve their overall financial situation.
 We believe communities benefit greatly as dads pursue living wage jobs and feel confident about their futures.
 If this is you, please contact us.
-We will connect you with a coach.
+We will connect you with a personal coach for support.